2 Ways to Cook Corn On the Cob

 During the long, hot southern summer, my husband and I sometimes choose to cook our unshucked corn on the outdoor BBQ grill.
 So easy.
 Just put the corn with husks and all on the grill for 30 minutes.
 Turn the corn when you turn your meat.
 As a result you have a delicious side dish and no dirty pots to wash.

-If you need more details on how to cook your corn on a BBQ grill, then please visit the following pages here on Hubpages:
+If you need more details on how to cook your corn on a BBQ grill, then please visit the following article here on Hubpages:

 I appreciate your visit to my page about cooking fresh corn on the cob!